-CAR

-04

-Section no.

-3.1, ICR PDD

-Date: 19/1/2024

-As per section 3.1 of the ICR PDD, PP shall list out relevant local, regional, and national laws, statutes, and regulatory frameworks and demonstrate compliance with the ICR template instructions.

-The project operates within the framework of the Saudi Arabian Environment Law (Royal Decree No.M/165 of 2020), which mandates environmental protection and sustainable use.
+CAR 04 Section no. 3.1, ICR PDD Date: 19/1/2024 Description of CAR · · · · · · · · · · · · · · · · · · · elevant local, regional, and national e ICR template instructions. laws, statutes, and regulatory Project partic ipant response Date: 13/03/2024 The project operates within the framework of the Saudi Arabian Environment Law (Royal Decree No.M/165 of 2020), which mandates environmental protection and sustainable use.
 It also adheres to the National Strategy for Conservation of Biodiversity, focusing on in-situ and ex-situ conservation, and aligns with the Saudi Green Initiative's goals for emissions reduction, afforestation, and land and sea protection.

-In section 3.1 of the ICR PDD, PP has provided a comprehensive detail of national environmental regulation applicable for the subject project and how project meets the pertinent requirement.
+Documentation provided by project participant ICR PDD ID137 V 2.1 -DDSWAM VVB assessment Date: 26/03/2024 applicable for the subject project and how project a comprehensive detail of natior meets the pertinent requirement. nal environmental regulation Therefore, CA R has been closed.